 I see it multiple times a day.
 In our practice we have no waiting room so there are no other dogs around, our office is carpeted like a home, we spend 15-20 minutes just talking with pet parents to let the dogs roam and adjust and diffuse very calming essential oils.
-Yet 1/3 of our patients still show anxious behavior - urinate or defecate, yawn constantly, hide under the furniture or cuddle next to their owner with that terrified look or are reluctant to be examined.
+Yet 1/3 of our patients still show anxious behavior - under the furniture or cuddle next to their owner with that terrified look or are reluctant to be examined.

-Calming Natural Supplements- Many essential oils help calm dogs without the heavy effects of tranquilizers and puppy Prozac.
-CBD can also have a calming effect and is very safe at proper dosages.
 There are also western and traditional Chinese herbs that “reset” the brain's anxious meter.
-Your holistic veterinarian can help you with methods of treatment and dosages for essential oils, CBD oil and herbs.
+We can help you with treatment and dosages for essential oils, and herbs and other helpful tinctures.

-You Need to Relax- My biggest obstacle is trying to help an anxious dog with an anxious owner.
-I find that dog owners are quite uncomfortable and anxious at the veterinarian.
-They unfortunately, transmit that fear to their dog making it very difficult to solve their dog’s medical problem.
+My biggest obstacle is trying to help an anxious dog with an anxious owner.
+I find that dog owners are quite uncomfortable and anxious at the veterinarian’s office.
+They, unfortunately, transmit that fear to their dog making it very difficult to solve their dog’s medical problem.
 I can’t tell you how many times I would like to prescribe calming supplements to some clients.
 I find these same individuals are uncomfortable around other dog owners as well, making exposure less successful.